The ultimate comfort food. Hearty beef stew made Cuban-style with shredded flank stead, bell peppers, onions and a flavorful tomato sauce.

 We call Cuban beef stew – ropa vieja.

 Ropa vieja literally translates to ‘old clothes’ which I always found hilarious.
 The idea behind this crazy name is that the shredded meat resembles a pile of old clothes.
 In case you’re curious, this definitely does NOT smell like old clothes.
 It smells delicious and cozy and perfect all around.
 I love ropa vieja on top of white rice.
 The rice soaks up all the sauce and it’s just so OMG YUM.

 There are many Cuban beef stew recipes online and in cookbooks.
 This one is straight from the OG herself – my mom.

 I was literally on the phone with her for 45 minutes trying to figure out measurements.
 See, Cuban kitchen legends, like my mom, don’t know measurements.
 They’ve been cooking with “un poquito” (a little bit) for years.
 How her food manages to always taste exactly the same when she never uses measurements is beyond me!
 Alas, we figured it out, ingredient by ingredient.

-Her version will forever be my favorite and I hope it becomes your fave too.
+My mom’s recipe will forever be my favorite and I hope it becomes your fave too!